algosup/2024-2025-project-3-quickest-path-team-4/qualityAssurance/testPlan.md

 [^3]: Sustaining millions of concurrent requests or node failures
 [^4]: Indicates a graph with no self-loop edges (where a node connects to itself).
 [^5]: Describes a state where every node in a graph can reach every other node, ensuring no isolated subgraphs exist.
 [^6]: Nodes with no connections.
-Edges whose endpoints is the same node.
+Edges whose endpoints are the same node.
 [^7]: A representation of which nodes (or vertices) are connected to which others in a graph, often stored as a list or matrix.
 [^8]: An analysis of how an algorithm’s runtime (time complexity) and memory usage (space complexity) scale with input size.
 [^9]: _Extensible Markup Language_: A structured format commonly used for data representation and exchange.